 The variations and uses for herbal syrups are endless…. why not try ginger, lavender, basil, rosemary or lemon balm too?

-Join The Herb of the Month Club ➤ for a delightful guided journey to experience the specific therapeutic and culinary magic of herbs!
+Join the Herb Club ➤ for a delightful guided journey to experience the specific therapeutic and culinary magic of herbs!